Tech has a problem, and it’s not one that’s going to be fixed with higher-spec servers or the latest software, because this one is “all in the head”.

-I’ve been outspoken about the idea of “Start-Up Culture” quite often, and it’s not difficult to see how an individuals mental wellbeing would be impacted when subjected to the cliche philosophy of soldiering on through periods of long hours, poor diet, and reduced sleep.
+I’ve long been outspoken about the idea of “Start-Up Culture”, and it’s not difficult to see how an individual’s mental wellbeing would be impacted when subjected to the cliche philosophy of “soldiering on” through periods of long hours, poor diet, and reduced sleep.

 Whilst it’s admirable to equip staff members with the tools required to stay current and well-versed in their field, similar strategies could be used to provide staff with the knowledge to recognise deteriorating mental health, and more importantly, how to prevent their mental health from deteriorating in the first place.